 Too Little Sleep Makes You Fat

-Not getting enough sleep also contributes to packing on the pounds.
-Research shows that after a night of insufficient sleep, people have higher levels of a hunger hormone and decreased levels of the fullness hormone.
+Not getting enough sleep also contributes to packing on pounds.
+Research shows that after a night of insufficient sleep, people have higher levels of hunger hormone and decreased levels of the fullness hormone.
 Other research shows that too little sleep plays havoc with your fat cells, making them less sensitive to insulin, which could lead to obesity and type 2 diabetes.
-When people weren’t getting enough sleep, they were more likely to reach for high calorie carbs and didn’t have the impulse control to turn down that piece of cake.
+When people weren’t getting enough sleep, they were more likely to reach for high-calorie carbs and didn’t have the impulse control to turn down that piece of cake.

 Too Little Sleep Makes You Stupid

 Lack of sleep slows down your thinking, impairs your memory, concentration, judgment, and decision-making, impedes learning, and contributes to depression.
 Sleep is absolutely essential for your brain to work properly because during sleep your brain is busy processing information, consolidating memories, making connections, and clearing out toxins.
 When asleep, your brain does its housekeeping and not having adequate time to do this could potentially accelerate neurodegenerative diseases.

 Recent research shows that not getting enough sleep may actually shrink your brain.

 Sleep needs vary with age and circumstances, but generally, everyone needs seven to nine hours a night for their brain and body to perform best.
 And while the number of horizontal hours is important, the quality of your sleep is just as important.
 Several times each night, your brain cycles through different stages of sleep, which determine the quality of your sleep.
 After an initial five to ten minutes in stage one, your brain moves into a deeper stage two, and over the next hour, it goes to stages three and four, in which the electrical activity slows way down.
 After slow-wave sleep, your brain progresses into REM (rapid eye movement) sleep, in which it becomes a lot more active.